CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/ansible.md

 **(Alternative install with Virtual Environment)**

-Create a virtual environment for ansible to run in
+Create a virtual environment for Ansible and the Meraki API to run in.

 ```bash
 python3 -m venv ansible